 The Louisiana Department of Revenue, or LDR, is disputing our severance tax payments to the State of Louisiana from the sale of oil under fixed price contracts during the years 2005 through 2007.
 The LDR maintains that we paid approximately \$1.8 million less in severance taxes under fixed price terms than the severance taxes we would have had to pay had we paid severance taxes on the oil at the contracted market rates only.
 We have denied any liability to the LDR for underpayment of severance taxes and have maintained that we were entitled to enter into the fixed price contracts with unrelated third parties and pay severance taxes based upon the proceeds received under those contracts.
 We have maintained our right to contest any final assessment or suit for collection if brought by the State.
 On April 20, 2009, the LDR filed a lawsuit in the 15th Judicial District Court, Lafayette Parish, in Louisiana against our company seeking \$2,275,729 in severance taxes, plus interest and court costs.
-We have until May 11, 2009 to file a response.
-We continue to deny any liability to the LDR for underpayment of severance taxes and intend to vigorously defend our Company in the lawsuit.
+We filed a response denying any liability to the LDR for underpayment of severance taxes and are defending our Company in the lawsuit.
+The case is in the early stages of discovery.

 In November 2006, Cudd Pressure Control, Inc., or Cudd, filed a lawsuit against us and Great White Pressure Control LLC, an affiliate of ours, among others, in the 129th Judicial District Harris County, Texas.
 The lawsuit was subsequently removed to the United States District Court for the Southern District of Texas (Houston Division).
 The lawsuit alleges RICO violations and several other causes of action relating to an affiliate company's employment of several former Cudd employees and seeks unspecified monetary damages and injunctive relief.
 The defendants in the suit are Ronnie Roles, Rocky Roles, Steve Winters, Bert Ballard, Nelson Britton, Michael Fields, Great White Pressure Control LLC, and us.
 On stipulation by the parties, the plaintiff's RICO claim was dismissed without prejudice by order of the court on February 14, 2007.
 We filed a motion for summary judgment on October 5, 2007.
 The court entered a final interlocutory judgment in favor of all defendants, including us, on April 8, 2008.
 On November 3, 2008, Cudd filed its appeal with the U.S. Court of Appeals for the Fifth Circuit.
 The defendants filed their response appellate brief on December 19, 2008, and Cudd filed its reply brief on January 19, 2009.
 Subsequently, on April 22, 2009, the Fifth Circuit requested briefing and oral argument to discuss whether the lower court abused its discretion by exercising supplemental jurisdiction once the RICO claim (the sole federal claim) had been dismissed.
 We filed our brief on April 24, 2009 and oral arguments were held on April 28, 2009.
-We are currently awaiting the Fifth Circuit's ruling on these matters.
+The Fifth Circuit vacated the district court decision finding, among other things, that the district court should not have entered summary judgment without first allowing more discovery.
+The case was recently remanded back to the district court, and Cudd filed a motion to remand the case to state court, which is currently pending.